 Get Rid Of Publishing Anxiety Once and For All

-One of the questions that people ask me a whole lot is “is publishing a do-it-yourself activity?”
-“Why do I need help, can’t I just get published on my own?”
+One question people ask me a lot is, “Is publishing a do-it-yourself activity?”
+“Why do I need help, can’t I get published on my own?”

-Yes people can get published all the time on their own, but what I end up seeing often is a lot of wasted time and effort.
+It’s true, people get published all the time on their own, but often I see a lot of wasted time and effort.

 They’ll bang up against the wall again and again, eventually giving up.
-Or they’ll self publish and have mediocre results at that, selling a couple of hundred books.
+Or, they’ll self publish and have mediocre results, only selling a couple of hundred books.

-Whereas for the people who get help, for the people who are over in the Writing Gym, what I end up seeing is that they’re having a whole lot more fun.
+For the people who get help, for the people over in the Writing Gym, what I see is they’re having a whole lot more fun.

 What else is great about getting the help that you need?

-I am making phone calls on behalf of my writers to literary agents and publishers, so they’re fast-tracked to publishing, and avoid that slush pile.
+I am making phone calls on behalf of my writers to literary agents and publishers, fast-tracking them to publishing and avoiding that slush pile.

-Somebody said to me recently, “Oh, you know, I saw one of your Facebook lives and so I just decided that I could do it on my own.
-I’m just going to call the publisher and it’s going to work.”
+Somebody said to me recently, “Oh, you know, I saw one of your Facebook lives, so I decided I could do it on my own.
+I’m going to call the publisher, and it’s going to work.”

-Maybe it will and maybe it won’t but I can tell you that I spend a lot of time getting lunch with a lot of publishers, agents, and so on.
-By doing that, I can just pick up my phone and call and say “hey I got this great YA novel and here’s a brief synopsis,” give them the elevator pitch and ask “how would you position this?”
+Maybe it will and maybe it won’t, but I can tell you that I spend a lot of time getting lunch with publishers, agents, and so on.
+By doing that, I can pick up my phone and say, “Hey I got this great YA novel, here’s a brief synopsis,” and then give them the elevator pitch and ask, “How would you position this?”

-Nine times out of ten when I’m on the phone with them?
-They say they’d love to see that project and ask to send it over right away.
-That happened to me very recently.
+Nine times out of ten when I’m on the phone with them, they say they’d love to see that project, and ask to send it over right away.

-The other day, I was on the phone with an acquisitions editor, chit-chatting with her about the industry and got talking to her about one of our writers.
-She said “please send me over both manuscripts,” and off those manuscripts went.
+The other day, I was on the phone with an acquisitions editor, chit-chatting with her about the industry, and got talking to her about one of our writers.
+She said “Please send me both manuscripts,” and off those manuscripts went.

-This process allows you to gain more confidence so that when you get those rejections, you can see okay, it’s just not what that particular publisher is looking for, rather than taking it as a setback.
-You’ll understand how to process feedback, how to integrate it into your writing, when to really listen to it and when to just say “thank you very much, but that’s not for me right now.”
+This process allows you to gain more confidence so when you get those rejections, you can see okay, it’s not what that particular publisher is looking for, rather than taking rejection as a setback.
+You’ll understand how to process feedback, integrate it into your writing, when to listen to and when to say “Thank you very much, but that’s not for me right now.”

 These are all the advantages that writers have over in the Writing Gym.
 If this sounds like something you’d like to explore, let’s chat.